AkiAfroo/minasender/README.md

 # minasender
-an easy bash script to send  MINA PROTOCOL tokens to a LIST of ADDRESS. the script ask for
+an easy bash script to send  MINA PROTOCOL tokens in Bulk from a LIST of ADDRESS. the script ask for

 -the amount to send